The Big Decision: So You Want a Dog!

 Just look at this LINK for more information and to report a potential puppy farmed dog.

 Puppies from these farms normally have major health and behavioural problems throughout their lives.
-This is caused mainly through poor breeding, bad sanitation, cheap food, and bad handling.
+This is caused mainly by poor breeding, bad sanitation, cheap food, and bad handling.

 They are generally taken from their mother and siblings far too early causing socialisation problems with people and other dogs.